Established by the Yorkshire Philosophical Society (YPS) in 1823, it houses several thousand volumes dating from 16th century onwards.

-Individual books are available for research only if they have a record in our online catalogue, and an appointment has been made in advance with our curatorial team.
+Individual books are available for research only if they available an appointment has been made in advance with our curatorial team.

 Our library reveals an amazing part of York’s history that many people don’t know about today.